openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Multiple Levels.** Staircases, ledges, boulders, pits, and other terrain that combatants can ascend or descend will make combat interesting by empowering ranged attacks and spotlighting players who are built for maneuverability.

-**Difficult Terrain.** A pool of sludge that cuts movement speed in half or a thin beam that provides a perilous shortcut to the big boss are the sorts of options that allow
+**Difficult Terrain.** A pool of sludge that cuts movement speed in half or a thin beam that provides a perilous shortcut to the big boss are the sorts of options that allow PCs to make meaningful decisions with their move actions.

-\page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

-___
-PCs to make meaningful decisions with their move actions.

 **Hazards.** Consider adding an extra count in the initiative for some sort of natural or extraordinary hazard, such as a steaming geyser or poisonous mushroom spore.
 Once per round, randomly choose a PC or two to fall victim to these perils of the battlefield.